Markomrnkvc/Image_colorization/README.md

 - "--folder": input the folder your images are saved in
     - you will need this argument for mode diashow

+--> e.g. this command will colorize one random image from the imagenette dataset using the classification CNN
+    python main.py --mode "colorization" --dataset "Imagenette" --problem "classification"

 #### some examples for starting the code via your terminal
 - python main.py --mode "training" --dataset "Cifar10" --problem "regression" (training regression model for CIFAR10)